zhinst/zhinst-toolkit/examples/nodetree.md

 operator will set that value to the node on the device.

-Calling a node that is not a leaf (wildcard or partial node) will return/set the value on every node that matches it (the return type will be a dictionary).
+Calling a node that is not a leaf (wildcard or partial node) will return/set the value on every node that matches it (the return type will be a dictionary or a mapping).

 > Warning:
 >